Catequentinib

 Catequentinib (INN; formerly anlotinib) is a pharmaceutical drug for the treatment of cancer.
 It is approved in China for the treatment of locally advanced or metastatic non-small cell lung cancer (NSCLC) in patients who have undergone progression or recurrence after at least two lines of systemic chemotherapy.
 It is also approved in China as a second‑line treatment for advanced soft-tissue sarcoma.

 Catequentinib is a tyrosine kinase inhibitor that targets several different proteins including vascular endothelial growth factor receptor (VEGFR), fibroblast growth factor receptor (FGFR), platelet-derived growth factor receptors (PDGFR), and c-kit.

 Adverse effects include hypertension, fatigue, thyroid-stimulating hormone elevation, and hand-foot syndrome, among others.

+Synthesis

+The synthesis of Catequentinib was recently reported:

+The reaction between 7-(Benzyloxy)-4-chloro-6-methoxyquinoline [286371-49-1] (1) & 4-Fluoro-5-hydroxy-2-methylindole [288385-88-6] (2) gives an intermediate [1210828-43-5].
+Catalytic reduction resulted in debenzylation occurring to give [1210828-44-6] (3).
+Treatment of Cbz-1-Aminocyclopropylmethanol [103500-22-7] (4) with mesyl chloride gave [1058137-81-7] (5).
+Displacement of the leaving group by the unmasked aromatic alcohol resulted in ether formation, PC59805929 (6).
+The protecting group was then removed by catalytic reduction.
+Treatment with hydrogen chloride then completed the synthesis of the target molecule (7).